 The short answer is no. Unless you have received a manual action from Google for unnatural links or low-quality link building, I recommend that you do not use the tool for most sites.
 Disavowing a site’s backlinks is a high-risk maneuver.
-If you don’t know what you’re doing, and you haven’t fully evaluated the bad links pointing to your site, you could damage your domain authority and accidently remove good backlinks.
+If you don’t know what you’re doing and you haven’t fully evaluated the bad links pointing to your site, you could damage your domain authority and accidentally remove good backlinks.

 Many sites should not receive a big traffic drop by submitting the list to the Google Search Console, but you’ll want to keep an eye on your Google Analytics to ensure things are on track.